scottclowe/matlab-schemer/README.md

 in your .prf file should be negative, spanning the range `-16777216` (black, `[0,0,0]`) to `-1` (white, `[255,255,255]`).

-The text file for your pre-existing theme will doubtlessly typically specify its colous in hexadecimal format, or in terms of R, G, B values.
+The text file for your pre-existing theme will typically specify its colous in hexadecimal format, or in terms of R, G, B values.
 You will need to convert the colours from this format into the format which MATLAB preference files use to specify colours instead.
 The Schemer package comes with a utility function `develop/color2javaRGBint`